Colombia flag

-Postal codes for Guachetá range from 250610 to 250618 in Cundinamarca, Ubaté, Colombia.
-The table below lists ZIP codes and postcodes for places within Guachetá.
+Postal Codes (Códigos postales) for Guachetá range from 250610 to 250618 in Ubaté, Cundinamarca, Colombia.
+To find exact Postal Codes and postcodes within Guachetá, choose from the districts below.

 Postal Codes for Places in Guachetá